alvinwendt/UFC-Odds-Anomaly-Detection/README.md

 </details>

 ## 💻 Model <a name = "model"></a>
-### There were 4 models used to predict fight outcomes
+### There were 5 models used to predict fight outcomes
 1. Generalized Linear Regression (GLM)
 2. Random Forest with Hypertuning
 3. XGBoost with Hypertuning
 4. Gradiant Boosting Model (GBM)
 5. Deep Learning
-6. Ensemble Stacking

 ### ***Below are the scoreing metrics from the models produced***